MrSingh/notes/content/about/aboutme.md

 Fast forward two decades, and my passion to build things, is undiminished.
 Albeit, now I have moved on to bigger challenges such as website redesigns, platform migration, PCI, database architecture, process implementation, agile coaching and team management.

 I do the work because I love technology.
-I like the people I meet and working with them to solve the challenges at hand.
+I like the people I meet, and working with them to solve the challenges at hand.